d2l-ai/d2l-en/chapter_introduction/index.md

 While few developers ever get it completely right the first time
-(it might take some test runs to work out the kinks), for the most part, we can write such programs and confidently launch them
+(it might take some test runs to work out the kinks), for the most part we can write such programs and confidently launch them
 *before* ever seeing a real customer.
 Our ability to manually design automated systems